- To produce technologically savvy and competent young entrepreneurs in Eswatini.

 and Styrofoam to create an energy saver cooker.

-- December 2013: JAS in collaboration with Junior Achievement Africa hosts the
+- December 2013: JAE in collaboration with Junior Achievement Africa hosts the

 JA Africa Regional Company of the Year Competition in Ezulwini, with participants